How to Pocket Per Diem on TDY Without Breaking the Rules

 Meals — Cook Instead of Eating Out

-The M&IE rate for most CONUS locations is $68 per day.
-That breaks down into breakfast ($13), lunch ($14), dinner ($29), and incidentals ($5) based on standard GSA allocation.
-You receive the full $68 regardless of how much any individual meal costs.
-This is where I made my biggest early mistake — eating out for every meal and treating per diem like a meal ticket instead of income.
+The M&IE rate for most CONUS locations sits at $68 per day — broken down as $13 breakfast, $14 lunch, $29 dinner, $5 incidentals per the GSA allocation.
+You get the full $68 regardless of what your sandwich actually cost.
+This is where I lost the most money early on.
+Eating out three times a day, every day, and treating per diem like a meal ticket instead of income.

-Here is the honest version of what eating out on TDY looks like financially.
-Breakfast at a sit-down place: $12 to $18 including tip.
-Lunch near the base or office: $14 to $22.
-Dinner somewhere decent: $25 to $45.
-Add it up and you are routinely spending $51 to $85 per day on food, sometimes more.
-Some days you come out slightly ahead.
-Many days you break even or go slightly over, especially in high cost-of-living areas.
+Here’s what eating out on TDY actually looks like financially.
+Breakfast somewhere sit-down: $12 to $18 with tip.
+Lunch near base: $14 to $22.
+Dinner anywhere decent: $25 to $45.
+Some days you squeak out slightly ahead.
+Most days you break even — or go over, especially in high cost-of-living cities.
+It’s not a strategy.
+It’s treading water.

 The Grocery Run on Day One

-First thing after checking in — before unpacking, before checking in with the unit — I go to a grocery store.
-Not a convenience store.
-A real grocery store.
-Kroger, H-E-B, Safeway, whatever is closest.
-I spend between $55 and $80 on a week’s worth of food.
-That typically looks like this:
+First thing after checking in — before unpacking, before calling the unit — I go to a real grocery store.
+Not a gas station.
+Not a hotel vending alcove.
+Kroger, H-E-B, Safeway, whatever’s within a few miles.
+I spend $55 to $80 on a week’s worth of food.
+A typical run looks something like this:

 The 2-Week Meal Math

-Two grocery runs over a 14-day TDY cost me about $120 to $140 total.
-My M&IE allowance over 14 days at $68 per day is $952.
-Even with eating out for dinner three times per week ($30 average per dinner, so roughly $84 in restaurant dinners), my total food spend lands around $220 to $225.
-That leaves over $700 in M&IE that stays in my pocket.
+Two grocery runs across a 14-day TDY — call it $120 to $140 combined.
+My M&IE allowance at $68 per day over 14 days is $952.
+Even factoring in eating out for dinner three nights a week — averaging $30 a dinner, so around $84 in restaurant meals — total food spend lands at roughly $220 to $225.
+That leaves over $700 in M&IE sitting in my account.

-Compare that to eating out for every meal: $65 average per day × 14 days = $910.
-You might break even or spend slightly over.
-The difference between the two approaches on a single 2-week TDY is approximately $480 to $690.
+Compare that to eating every meal out: $65 average per day × 14 days = $910.
+You’re basically breaking even with your allowance, maybe slightly over in expensive cities.
+The gap between those two approaches on a single 2-week TDY — $480 to $690.
 Real money.
-Consistent money.
-Every TDY.
+Repeatable money.
+Every trip.

 The Free Breakfast Strategy

-This one stacks on top of the grocery approach and requires almost no extra effort.
-Many government-contracted hotels and extended-stay properties offer complimentary breakfast.
-Residence Inn locations typically serve a hot buffet breakfast from 6:30 to 9:30 a.m. every weekday and often on weekends.
+This one stacks directly on top of the grocery approach and takes essentially zero extra effort.
+A lot of government-contracted hotels — especially extended-stay properties — include complimentary breakfast.
+Residence Inn locations typically run a hot buffet from 6:30 to 9:30 a.m. weekdays, often weekends too.
 Homewood Suites does the same.
-Hampton Inn by Hilton — a common government rate property — serves free breakfast at nearly every location.
+Hampton Inn by Hilton — a standard government rate property — offers free breakfast at nearly every location in the country.

-When you eat that free hotel breakfast, your breakfast M&IE allocation ($13) stays in your pocket.
-Every single morning.
-Over 14 days, that is $182 in breakfast money you never had to spend.
-Stack that with the grocery approach for lunches and dinners, and you can realistically spend $60 to $80 total on food for the entire two-week trip if you are disciplined about it.
+That’s what makes this strategy endearing to us TDY regulars — you’re not doing anything unusual.
+You’re just eating the breakfast the hotel already made.
+And when you do, your $13 breakfast M&IE allocation stays in your pocket.
+Every morning.
+Over 14 days, that’s $182 that never left your account.
+Stack that with grocery lunches and dinners, and a disciplined traveler can realistically spend $60 to $80 total on food for an entire two-week trip.

-Residence Inn locations also offer a free dinner reception on select weeknights — typically Monday through Wednesday — which includes light food and sometimes beer or wine.
-I have had full dinners at these events.
-That is another $29 dinner M&IE allocation that costs you nothing.
+Residence Inn locations also run a free evening reception select weeknights — usually Monday through Wednesday — light food, sometimes beer or wine.
+I’ve eaten actual dinners at these.
+That $29 dinner M&IE allocation?
+Untouched.

 What to Look for When Booking